LinuxLab-ESGI/Secure-GRUB-2/README.md

 The BIOS (**B**asic **I**nput **O**utput **S**ystem) is stored in a memory location of the motherboard called EEPROM (**E**lectrically-**E**rasable **P**rogrammable **R**ead-only **M**emory).
 It's a set of functions (written in Assembly Language) which allow the first interaction with the physical material (Hard drives, Keyboard, Mouse, ...).
 It scans all the internal and external devices and interfaces connected to the motherboard and performs some system integrity checks.
-Then, depending of the boot order configured in the BIOS, it loads and executes the 512 bytes of the disk, knonw as the MBR.
+Then, depending of the boot order configured in the BIOS, it loads and executes the 512 bytes of the disk, known as the MBR.

 > Nowadays the BIOS is replaced by UEFI (**U**nified **E**xtensible **F**irmware **I**nterface) that can act as a boot loader, boot manager and a replacement of GRUB.
 Moreover, UEFI has more adavantages such as : secure boot,  user-friendly interface, support GPT parition, support a large of architecture, ...